PCCN Quiz -9

 Sudden chest pain and absent breath sounds indicate tension pneumothorax, requiring immediate decompression.

-CQ.
+DM.
 A nurse discovers a medication error after administering the wrong dose.
 What is the priority nursing action?

 Oops!
 Revisit procedures for medication error reporting.